sonnxnew0612/MeloNX-Custom-Build/README.md

 - **Input**

   We currently have support for keyboard, touch input, JoyCon input support, and nearly all controllers.
-  Motion controls are natively supported in most cases; for dual-JoyCon motion support, DS4Windows or BetterJoy are currently required.
+  Motion controls are natively supported in most cases.
-  In all scenarios, you can set up everything inside the input configuration menu.

 - **DLC & Modifications**

   MeloNX supports DLC + Game Update Add-ons.